 Step 1.
 Set the Fundraise Terms.

 Step 2.
+Perk up!
 Set Investment Perks.
-Perk, Perk, Perk, Perk, Perk!

 Step 3.
-If your maximum fundraising amount is more than $100,000, your financial statements must be reviewed by a Certified Public Accountant (CPA) who is independent of the issuer and must include a signed review report.
+If your maximum fundraising amount is more than $100,000, your financial statements must be reviewed by a Certified Public Accountant (CPA) who is independent of the issuer (your company) and must include a signed review report.
 This public accountant must be: 1) duly registered and in good standing as a CPA under the laws of the place of his or her residence or principal office or 2) in good standing and entitled to practice as a public accountant under the laws of his or her place of residence or principal office.

 Step 4.
 Describe your financial condition (liquidity, capital resources and historical results of operations).
-Are there any known material changes or trends in your finances or operations since the time that your financials cover?
+Are there any known material changes or trends in your finances or operations in the time that your financials cover?

 Step 5.
 Describe your outstanding loans.
 Include the creditor, amount owed, interest rate, maturity date and any other material special terms.